Can I turn down light-duty work offered by my California employer?

 Injured employees may lose additional workers’ comp benefits if their employers offer them work that accommodates their physical limitations.

-You can turn down the offer of administrative work, but you may lose the right to additional benefits that are available in California for injured employees who can't return to their former jobs.
-If California employees have partial permanent disability (meaning they have lasting limitations) as a result of work-related injuries that happened in 2013 or later, they will be eligible for supplemental job displacement benefits designed to help them get the skills for new jobs—unless their employers offer them regular, modified, or alternative work.
+If California employees have partial permanent disability (meaning they have lasting limitations) as a result of work-related injuries, they will be eligible for supplemental job displacement benefits designed to help them get the skills for new jobs—unless their employers offer them regular, modified, or alternative work.

 Once your doctor writes a "permanent and stationary" report saying that your condition is stable and that you can't do the physical requirements of your former job because of your permanent partial disability, your employer may offer you modified work (meaning your old job, but without tasks that you can no longer do) or alternative work (another job that you can do).
-At that point, you will no longer be able to receive supplemental job displacement benefits, as long as the work offer meets the legal requirements:

-• you're able to perform all of the job tasks despite your physical limitations.
+• you're able to perform all of the job tasks despite your physical limitations

 • the job will last at least 12 months